ioccc-src/winner/1998/banks/README.md

 different options.

-To map a key to a control, you must pass an option to the compiler in the format `-Dcontrol=key`.
+To map a key to a control, you must pass an option to the compiler in the format `-Dcontrol=key` or if you use the Makefile you can do `make control=key`.

 The possible controls you can map are described in the table below:

 ```
 Control         Description         Default Key